15 Vintage Cars You’ll Wish You Could Drive Today

 ’63 Mercury Comet

 This model was one of Ford’s first convertibles.
 It offered adjustable brakes and an optional stick shift.
+If you prefer trucks over convertibles, you’ll want to see these 10 vintage trucks that never went out of style.

 ’68 Cutlass S